-It’s not about ‘beliefs,’ Ellen: Why DeGeneres’ lame defense of George W. Bush is a denial of reality
+It’s not about ‘beliefs,’ Ellen: Why DeGeneres’s weak defense of George W. Bush is a denial of reality

 The unspoken rule that allowed me and my friend Brandon to continue being friends well into George W. Bush’s second term was that we never talked about politics.

-We lived in separate states and hung out maybe once a year, and had enough shared history and bad movies to debate when we did see each other that we were able to keep current events at bay.
+We lived in separate states and hung out maybe once a year, and we had enough shared history and bad movies to debate when we did see each other that we were able to keep current events at bay.
 As the administration entered its twilight, our arrangement became fairly easy.
 The worm had turned for Bush as the Iraq War became an indefensible quagmire and the financial crisis hit hard.
 By the time Brandon quietly, unprompted, mentioned that Bush was “kind of a dipshit after all,” it wasn’t as epic a personal vindication as it might have been.
-The president’s favorability polls were in the low-30s and fading fast.
+The president’s favorability polls were in the low 30s and fading fast.
 Only the most faithful foot soldiers remained in his thrall.
 Considering that history was poised to be on the same side as me, I’d already assumed Brandon had come around as well.
 Finding out for sure felt like an afterthought.
 Now, we could hypothetically move on (dot org) and not even have to carefully avoid bringing up certain subjects when we hung out again.

 I’ve thought a lot about Brandon the last couple days, thanks to Ellen DeGeneres.